Jean84646/Pig-latin/README.md

 ## Spec

+* The application does nothing to non-alphabetical characters, since they do not contain consonant or vowel.
+* The program adds "ay" to single-letter words beginning with a vowel.
 * For words beginning with a vowel, add "way" to the end.
 * For words beginning with one or more consonants, move all of the first consecutive constants to the end, and add "ay".
 * If the first consonants include "qu", move the "u" along with the "q".
 Don't forget about words like "squeal" where "qu" doesn't come first!